nishantkr0904/QUIZ-BUILDER-AND-HOSTING-PLATFORM/.github/instructions/actual-project.instructions.md

 6. Dashboards <-> Admin + User history views
 7. Testing & Fixes <-> Flow testing and bug correction
 8. Deployment <-> Final demo and submission

-### Note:
--For any changes you make, summarize in the changelog.md file.